18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Take Control or Stay Broke

-Start now, stay consistent, and watch your bank account finally reflect the effort you put in.
+Start today, take control, and watch your bank account finally reflect the effort you put in.
+Breaking bad money habits is how you stop being always broke and start building a life you actually want.